JinShil/JinShil.MixinSourceGenerator/source/JinShil.MixinSourceGenerator/README.md

 }
 ```
 ### Generated Code
-The above code will result in the following generated code.
+The above code will result in the following generated code, a composition of `Implementation1` and `Implementation2`.

 ```C#
 [Mixin(typeof(Implementation1))]